Dhiraj123-star/microstack/README.md

 * Implements complete **CRUD operations** for order processing
 * Includes a **retry mechanism** to gracefully handle DB startup delays or failures
 * Secure environment variable loading with `.env` using `python-dotenv`
+* **Validates `user_id` via User Service** before creating an order — prevents creation of orders for non-existent users
+* Uses **internal HTTP calls** to communicate with the User Service for validation and data integrity

 ---